xiaoh/para-database-for-PIML/README.md

 The details are provided in the manuscript below:
 - H. Xiao, J.-L. Wu, S. Laizet, L. Duan.
 Flows Over Periodic Hills of Parameterized Geometries:  A Dataset for Data-Driven Turbulence Modeling From Direct Simulations.
 Submitted to Computers and Fluids, 2019.

+Notes on data format:
+- Mean flow data are provided in *coarse* meshes (comparable to those used in  RANS simulations) as OpenFOAM cases.
+- The same data on the original DNS meshes are also provided as ASCII files.
+- The data include mean pressure field, mean velocities fields, and second order statistics (Reynolds stress fields)

 Contact: Heng Xiao <hengxiao@vt.edu>, Jinlong Wu <jinlong@vt.edu>